 - Literature survey will be a requirement for Architectural Design study.
-Periodic review by external juror for subjects going for viva voce. - National / international tours may be arranged during vacation for students, to study examples of architecture. - For all viva voce examinations one internal faculty and one external faculty will conduct the exam. - Portfolios have to be submitted on prescribed date announced by the department for the viva voce subjects. - All students have to register on the first day at the beginning of the Viva voce exam. - All students have to register on the first day of Term work exams.
+Periodic review will be conducted by external juror for subjects going for viva voce. - National / international tours may be arranged during vacation to study examples of architecture. - For all viva voce examinations one internal faculty and one external faculty will conduct the exam. - Portfolios have to be submitted on prescribed date announced by the department for the viva voce subjects. - All students have to register on the first day at the beginning of the Viva voce exam.

-SCHEME OF TEACHING & EXAMINATION - IV SEMESTER B. ARCH

-ACADEMIC YEAR 2021 - 2022
+SCHEME OF TEACHING & EXAMINATION - IV SEMESTER B. ARCH ACADEMIC YEAR 2023 - 2024